am-kantox/solo/README.md

 ## Objective

-This library might be handy when one needs to keep a sigleton across the cluster with zero downtime.
+This library might be handy when one needs to keep a singleton across the cluster with zero downtime.
 Consider the application needs to collect some data from the external source when the only one connection is allowed.
 If for some reason the node running a connection goes down, the takeover from other node should have happened.
 In the old good days we used native _erlang_